WalletWasabi/WalletWasabi/.github/ISSUE_TEMPLATE/bug-report.md

 ### Operating System

-Please consider your privacy, before completing this section.
+*Please consider your privacy, before completing this section.*

 Example: Ubuntu 16.04

 ### Logs

+*Please consider your privacy, before completing this section.*

 ```
 Insert Your Logs Here
 ```

-Please consider your privacy, before completing this section.
-You can find the `Logs` file in the dropdown menu of the search bar or inside your Wasabi data folder.
+You can find the `Logs.txt` file in the dropdown menu of the search bar or inside your Wasabi data folder or find `%PROFILE_PATH%/WalletWasabi/Client/Logs.txt` file.

 ### Wasabi Version